Curbside Composting in Kitsap

 • Food (including raw, bones, and prepared)

-• Food soiled paper (Paper towels, napkins, and coffee filters)
+• Food soiled paper (paper towels, napkins, and coffee filters)

 Not accepted:

-• NO plastic bags, including those marked "compostable/biodegradable/degradable."
+• No plastic bags, including those marked "compostable/biodegradable/degradable."
 Only use paper bags or BPI certified bags.
 Learn more about Washington’s compostable plastic labeling requirements

-• NO dirt or rocks
+• No dirt or rocks

-• NO produce stickers or food labels
+• No produce stickers or food labels

-• NO glass, plastic, or metal
+• No glass, plastic, or metal

-• NO noxious weeds.
+• No noxious weeds.
 Place these in the garbage.

-• NO diapers or pet waste.
+• No diapers or pet waste.
 Place these in the garbage.

-• NO fats and oils
+• No fats or oils

-Common questions
+• Common questions

 Why should I put food waste into my yard waste cart?